apprenticeharper/DeDRM_tools/Calibre_Plugins/Ineptepub_ReadMe.txt

 'apt-get install python-tk’

 4. all programms need to be installed as normal user.
-All these programm are installed the same way:
-‘wine ‘
-we need:
+The .exe files are installed using ‘wine <filename>’ but .msi files must be installed using ‘wine start <filename>’ we need:
 a) Adobe Digital Edition 1.7.2(from: http://kb2.adobe.com/cps/403/kb403051.html)
 (there is a “can’t install ADE” site, where the setup.exe hides)